DouglasPimentel/woovi-challenge/README.md

 The main goal of this challenge is to explore and learn the tech stack used by **Woovi**, a payment startup.
 I'm using this opportunity to:

 - Practice full stack development skills
 - Learn more about the architecture of modern payment systems
 - Write clean, readable, and scalable code

+## 🎨 Challenge Theme

+The proposed challenge is to build a **simple replica of a bank**, with the following features:

+- Send a transaction
+- Receive a transaction
+- Calculate the available balance of an account
+- Perform transactions between two accounts

+This challenge is part of Woovi technical assessment process and is designed to demonstrate skills in software architecture, domain modeling, GraphQL API design with Relay, and full-stack development best practices.

 ## 📚 Reference